Techtonica/curriculum/_templates/projects.md

 - Write CSS selectors that target a specific tag
 - Change the color, background-color, font, font-size, text-align, cursor
 - Select HTML elements using the type, .class and #id CSS selectors
-- Explain the difference between classes and ids
-- Explain what CSS properties and CSS values are, and how they're related
-- Describe the 3 ways that CSS code can be incorporated into a project
 - Sketch the basic file tree for web projects
-- Describe several text properties that can be altered using CSS
-- Describe how borders can be styled using CSS
-- Describe the hierarchy of specificity for CSS selectors
-- Describe the different parts of the "Box" model
 - Effectively use the display property

 ## Bootstrap